abacusai/xai-bench/README.md

 <p align="center"><img src="img/banner.svg" width=700 /></p>

 `XAI-Bench` is a library for benchmarking feature attribution techniques using synthetic data.
 Unlike real-world datasets, synthetic datasets allow the efficient computation of conditional expected values that are needed to evaluate many explainability metrics such as ground-truth Shapley values, faithfulness, and monotonicity.
-This repository can be used to benchmark six different feature attribution techniques across ten different evaluation metrics.
+This repository can be used to benchmark six different feature attribution techniques across five popular evaluation metrics.

+See our NeurIPS Datasets Track paper at https://arxiv.org/abs/2106.12543.

 <p align="center"><img src="img/overview_figure.svg" width=700 /></p>